 Bookclubbers without boundaries in Nelson, New Zealand

-After Roderick Macrae admits to a triple murder in a remote Scottish community in 1869 the police and courts try to uncover his motive.
+Roderick Macrae admits to a triple murder in a remote Scottish community in 1869.
+A memoir written by Macrae makes it clear he is guilty but it’s up to the police and courts to try and uncover his motive.

 ➤ “So, a crime story is shortlisted for the Man Booker.
 A crime story disguised as true crime no less.